404notfound-erdosbootcampproject/reddit_analysis/README.md

 We used the Python Reddit API Wrapper (PRAW) to scrape data on posts and their comments from the subreddit r/wallstreetbets.
 From each comment we gather the id of the parent post, which allows us to link the comment data to the post data.

-(If using old data:
-We collected data on posts from several months.)

-(If using new data:
 We completed our initial analysis on a dataset of posts from several months on r/wallstreetbets.
-We observed that the popularity of the subreddit as a whole waxes and wanes over time, and so in our final analysis, we focus in on posts from a single day.)
+We observed that the popularity of the subreddit as a whole waxes and wanes over time, and so in our final analysis, we focus in on posts from a single week.

 Anatomy of a Reddit post:
 A post on Reddit has several key features.
 It has a title and a body, the latter of which may include non-text content.
 Users may assign upvotes and downvotes to a post, indicating their preference for the post.
 The difference between the number of upvotes and downvotes is the post's score.
 Users may add comments in two ways: they may comment directly on the post ("top-level" comments), or they may add a comment in response to another comment.